louisbloom/telnet-gui/telnet-lisp/LANGUAGE_REFERENCE.md

 - `hash-table?` - Check if hash table
 - `symbol?` - Check if symbol
 - `list?` - Check if value is a list (nil or cons cell)
+- `error?` - Check if value is an error object

 ### Symbol Operations